-I reckon that the association between longevity and wisdom is not a linear one.
+I reckon that the association between longevity and wisdom may not necessarily be a linear one.

-As a scientist: I would suggest that we ask if our romantic notion – that every long life marks a wise life – can be substantiated beyond the romantic?
+As a scientist: I would suggest that we consider if our romantic notion that every long life marks a wise life can be substantiated.

 As an artist: I would insist that we never lose sight of the wonderful and important insights that experience through time provides .